ipublic/sony_vpl_adcp/README.md

 ## **Configuring the Projector for ADCP and Advertisement**

-To enable ADCP and the advertisement service on your Sony VPL-XW6000 projector, follow these steps:
+To enable ADCP and the advertisement service on your Sony VPL projector, follow these steps:

 ### **1. Enable ADCP**
 1. **Access the Projector's Settings**: